 Checks Drawn on the Principal's Own Account

 Not every fiduciary account is titled in the fiduciary's name.
-Sometimes the account remains in the principal's name, and the fiduciary is simply authorized to write checks on it.
-This is common with powers of attorney, where an agent manages finances for someone who is incapacitated or unavailable.
+Sometimes the account stays in the principal's name.
+The fiduciary is simply allowed to draw checks on it.

 If a check is drawn upon the account of his principal in a bank by a fiduciary who is empowered to draw checks upon his principal's account, the bank is authorized to pay such check without being liable to the principal, unless the bank pays the check with actual knowledge that the fiduciary is committing a breach of his obligation as fiduciary in drawing such check, or with knowledge of such facts that its action in paying the check amounts to bad faith.